This chocolate brioche recipe makes deliciously soft, tender crumbed, chocolate-flavored brioche bread.

 - It is, however, not meant to be greasy.
 Greasy dough normally happens when the room temperature is warm (butter melts to warm temperature).
 To solve this, simply place the dough in the refrigerator until the butter cools down.

-What can you make with the chocolate brioche?
+What can you make with the brioche bread?

 - This lovely chocolate brioche loaf is so delicious, you can simply eat it on its own.
 You can also make it is a simple toast with butter and your favorite jam or chocolate-based spreads.